boomcamp/simulation-project-2/README.md

 - Cryptocurrency invested in.
 - Price of coin when purchased / sold.
 You can restrict this to a government issued currency if you'd like.
-- Total profit / loss.
+- Total profit / loss. -->
+In the investment tracking page user would be able to see the transactions of each coin that user have been bought.
+User would be able to sell the coin that he/she bought.

 ## Finished